 Is Sweet Corn Paleo?

-Of course, most vegetables don’t just “grow into” grains.
-While it may be an issue of semantics, we consider sweet corn a cereal grain.
-Regardless of how it may be classified, sweet corn still has the same harmful anti-nutrients of its mature version, and is best avoided.
+Of course, vegetables don’t just “grow into” grains.
+While it may be an issue of semantics, we consider sweet corn to be a cereal grain because corn is a member of the grass family and the cob of corn is its grass seed.
+Regardless of how it may be classified, sweet corn, dried corn, and processed corn products all contain the same harmful anti-nutrients, which mean corn is best avoided.

 Sweet corn, unlike vegetables, is bad for your digestion, and can promote weight gain over weight loss.
 Here are three major ways that eating sweet corn can negatively impact your health.